-The ICP PDS verification process can be applied either through a central authority such as a public programme, by distributed third parties such as a qualified independent engineering firm, or by an individual investor.
-Projects that successfully complete the ICP System and comply with the PDS are eligible to be certified as an ICP Investor Ready Energy Efficiency (IREE) project, which assures investors that a project conforms to ICP Protocols, has standard documentation, and has been verified by a certified third party.
+Projects that successfully complete the ICP System and comply with the protocols are eligible to be certified as an ICP Investor Ready Energy Efficiency (IREE) project, which assures investors that a project conforms to ICP Protocols, has standard documentation, and has been verified by a certified third party.
 Therefore investors can rest assured that the project has been engineered to consistent industry best practices.